 In 1991, TxDOT decided to turn heavyweight boxing champion (and indoor grilling master) George Foreman into a preacher with an important message.
 Though he's in holy garb, George's call to "pray" for the fella who messes with Texas feels just a little bit threatening, doesn't it?

 It doesn't get much more Texan than a longhorn, the official state animal.
 1996's talking longhorn ad won over kids and adults alike.
 Kudos to TxDOT for including armadillos -- the official state "small" animal -- as well.

 7. LeAnn Rimes

 Garland, Texas native LeAnn Rimes skyrocketed to fame after her 1996 debut album Blue.
-In 1997 she became the youngest person to ever win a Grammy, and the first country artist to win the "Best New Artist" award.
+In 1997 she became the youngest person ever to win a Grammy and the first country artist to win the "Best New Artist" award.
 In 1998, she reprised her hit "Blue" to let you know your littering is making her cry!